OTARIS/MF-REST-API/README.md

 ## Features ##

 We continuously work on and extend the REST API.
-Combined with the NutriSafe Distributed Ledger Network the following incomplete feature list might give you at least an idea about the capabilities:
+Combined with the [MetaHL Fabric Chain Code](https://github.com/OTARIS/MF-Chaincode/ "MetaHL Fabric Chain Code") the following incomplete feature list might give you at least an idea about the capabilities:
 * creating, deleting, updating and reading objects from the chain
 * definition of new object types and possible attributes (meta objects)
 * user management with roles and user assignable whitelists for restricting chaincode calls